yaronday/graph_walk/README.md

 - Compute the characteristic polynomial of the adjacency matrix.
 - Perform Taylor series expansion of the generating function.
 - Plot the graph using NetworkX and Matplotlib, supporting and visualizing multiple edges.
+- Generate a randomized list of edges (graph).

 ## Character Encoding